Impax Asset Management Executes Share Buyback - TipRanks.com

 More about Impax Asset Management

-Impax Asset Management Group plc operates in the financial services industry, focusing on investment management.
-The company specializes in sustainable investing, offering a range of investment products and services aimed at promoting environmental and social responsibility.
+Impax Asset Management Group plc operates in the financial services industry, focusing on asset management.
+The company specializes in sustainable investment strategies, aiming to generate returns while positively impacting the environment and society.

 Technical Sentiment Signal: Sell